 Proposals can be submitted for

-Large projects are evaluated on a biannual schedule.
+Normal or large projects are evaluated on a biannual schedule.
 Applications for small and test projects can be submitted at any time and are continuously evaluated.

 Who can apply?